averykhoo/tokenizer/README.md

 -   parallel file processing to make processing faster, sharing a single trie
 -   split into find-only and find + replace
 -   unicode tokenize like fts5
+-   find a way to add suffix links while allowing in-place updates to the trie